Pupusas is a Salvadorian arepa made with masa harina and filled with whatever you desire, friend!

 What is Masa Harina?

-For those not familiar with what masa harina is and where to find it, below you are going to learn what it is and where to find it.
+For those unfamiliar with what masa harina is and where to find it, below you will learn what it is and where to find it.

-Masa Harina is made from a dried masa and corn that is treated with a solution.
-This solution consists of lime and water and is knows as slake lime.
+Masa Harina is made from dried masa and corn that is treated with a solution.
+This solution consists of lime and water and is known as slake lime.